davestewart/classic-shell-win10/README.md

 You can edit most of the Classic Shell settings as you like, with the exception of:

 - Start Menu Style > Windows 7 style (settings don't exist for this style)
-- Menu Look > Large icon size (lareg icon size is fixed at 24)
+- Menu Look > Large icon size (large icon size is fixed at 24)

 ### Setting item bitmaps